 Where do you get your milk?

 We get our certified rBST Free milk from independent dairy farms in Southern Oregon and in the Willamette Valley.
-For more information about independent dairy farms and their farm practices log onto Dairy Farmers of Oregon website at: Dairy Farmers of Oregon Website
+For more information about independent dairy farms and their farm practices log onto the Oregon Dairy and Nutrition Council's website at: https://odncouncil.org

 Where are your products made?